MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/cancel-your-subscription.md

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

-2. Find the subscription that you want to cancel, and under **Settings & Actions**, choose **Cancel subscription**.
+2. Find the subscription that you want to cancel, and under **Settings & Actions**, select **Cancel subscription**.

-3. Review the important dates, provide feedback about why you are cancelling, then choose **Cancel subscription**.
+3. Review the important dates, provide feedback about why you are cancelling, then select **Cancel subscription**.

     Your subscription will now appear in a **Disabled** state, and will have reduced functionality until it is deleted.
 For more information about what you can expect when a paid Office 365 for business subscription is cancelled, see [What happens to my data and access when my Office 365 for business subscription ends?](what-if-my-subscription-expires.md)